The Strategic Value of a Vanuatu Passport for Bitcoin Business Owners

 Vanuatu is the wrong move for a founder who:

-01 / Needs EU residency rights or visa-free EU travel on the new passport.
+01 / Needs visa-free EU/Schengen travel on the new passport (El Salvador delivers this).
 02 / Needs US E-2 investor visa access (Türkiye delivers this).
 03 / Wants Non-CRS banking in the citizenship jurisdiction (São Tomé or El Salvador).
-04 / Has RCA or PEP status with adverse media where other programs have different screening thresholds.
+04 / Has RCA or Politically Exposed Person (PEP) status with adverse media where other programs have different screening thresholds.

 The Principle